 [Summer of Decluttering] How to Choose a Long-Lasting USB-C Cable (September 2021 Edition) [Summer in Japan]

-This may come as a surprise, but September was decluttering month at Beyond.
+This might be sudden, but September was decluttering month at Beyond.

-So, I also got rid of the large number of USB charging cables in my room.
+So, I also decluttered the huge number of USB charging cables I had in my room.

-If you just want to say you threw something away, you can do that on Twitter, so when you're decluttering, you need to know about cables to figure out how to separate them.
+If you're just going to say "I threw it away," you can do that on Twitter, so when it comes to decluttering, you need to know about cables in order to think about how to sort them.

-However, I have the impression that there are a lot of different USB standards these days, making them difficult to understand, so this time I won't go into too much detail about those standards, but I will summarize the information you need to choose the right cable for your environment.
+However, I have the impression that USB standards have become confusing lately with all the different ones, so this time I won't go into too much detail about those standards, but I'll try to put together the information you need to choose the right cable for your environment.

 What is USB-C?